statnihilist/terminal-search/README.md

 2. Run the `setup` file in a terminal as `<path to file>/setup`
 3. Type `wikipedia_search <name of topic>` in any terminal

-Currently under author development: None
+Currently under author development: master_separatesearch

 Proposed changes are given in todo.txt.